 50. Cheers!
 Prost! Živjeli!
 Learn how to toast in different languages.
 It’s fun and helps you get in the right spirit.

-Now that you know the 50 things every international traveler should know, you’ll be much better prepared to handle yourself in any situation while traveling overseas.
+Now that you know the 50 things every international traveler should know, you’ll be much better prepared to handle yourself in any situation when you go overseas.
 If you have additional things to add that we should know about overseas travel, let me know about them in the comments.

 (Want more?
 Check out this list of 24 unusual travel words you should know)